-- 1. A policy addresses the security of the physical environment where services are to be provided. - 2.
-A policy addresses cyber security and the protection of program and patient information. - 3.
-Personnel security Medical staff are required to carry program issued photo identification cards with their first and last names and identification as a community health provider.
+- 1. A policy addresses the security of the physical environment where services are to be provided - 2.
+A policy addresses cyber security and the protection of program and patient information - 3.
+Personnel security Medical staff are required to carry program issued photo identification cards with their first and/or last names and identification as a community health provider.
 A driver's license and\or passport shall also be carried while on duty.
-If required by local or state law, the provider's current certification or license identification must also be carried. - 4.
-A comprehensive communications plan addresses two-way communications.
+If required by local or state law, the provider's current certification or license identification must also be carried.

+- 4. A comprehensive communications plan addresses two-way communications.
 The plan may include the use of panic buttons and location identification. - a.
-If telecommunication devices (phones, video, text, etc.) are part of the communication equipment, they are to be used in accordance with safety and HIPAA policies.
+If telecommunication devices (phones, video, text, etc.) are part of the communication equipment, they are to be used in accordance with safety and HIPAA policies - 5.
+A policy addresses the use of body cameras including when and how they will be used and how data will be stored, protected, and appropriately accessed.

-Policy requires wearing or carrying ID's while on duty
+Policy requires wearing or carrying ID's while on duty.